 - Human Factors

 - On the third day candidates complete a Theory Exam, which once passed, awards them with the Remote Pilot Certificate Theory (RPCT).
 This is a pre-requisite to completing the practical component.

 Once the Ops Manual is deemed and ratified satisfactory by our experts, you will be assigned an evaluator.
 The evaluator will give candidates a practical scenario that reflects a normal task that he/she can expect in the future.
 The candidate will plan the mission and carry out the practical task at an approved operational sites.
-Successful completion of the practical task gives students the RPCS award and ability to apply for PFAW from the CAA.
+Successful completion of the practical task gives students the RPCS award and ability to apply for PfCO (Permission for Commercial Operations) from the CAA.
 Practical Assessment details

-Permission for Aerial Work is a CAA requirement if you wish to fly Small Unmanned Aircraft Systems (SUAS), small Unmanned Aerial Vehicles (UAVs) or drones on a commercial basis (conducting ‘aerial work’ for payment or valuable consideration), or fly a camera/surveillance fitted aircraft within congested areas or close to people and properties that are not under your control.
+What is PfCO?
+Permission for Commercial Operations is a CAA requirement if you wish to fly Small Unmanned Aircraft Systems (SUAS), small Unmanned Aerial Vehicles (UAVs) or drones on a commercial basis (conducting ‘aerial work’ for payment or valuable consideration), or fly a camera/surveillance fitted aircraft within congested areas or close to people and properties that are not under your control.